domesticatedviking/skinnydip/README.md

 Thanks to [Antimix](https://github.com/antimix) for doing most of the work on this integration.
 I've also added a "Fast Mode" feature (credits to David Shealey for this - he has been wanting it for quite some time)

-From now on, prusaSlicer-Skinnydip Edition builds will be available here. https://github.com/domesticatedviking/PrusaSlicer/releases/ Currently, there are Windows, Mac, and Linux builds there based on Prusaslicer 2.1.0.
+Currently, Windows, Mac, and Linux versions of PrusaSlicer-Skinnydip Edition are available here: https://github.com/domesticatedviking/PrusaSlicer/releases/ There are also builds based on Supermerill's excellent Slic3r++.
-There are also Windows and Linux builds based on Supermerril's excellent Slic3r++ (2.0.0-1)
+(08/10/2019) Great news!
+Supermerill has committed the skinnydip routines into Slic3r++, which means that these routines should be available in future releases [here](https://github.com/supermerill/Slic3r/releases).

- If you wish to see this feature in an official build, I suggest you leave a polite comment [here](https://github.com/prusa3d/PrusaSlicer/issues/2385).
+ If you wish to see this feature in an official build of PrusaSlicer, I suggest you leave a polite comment [here](https://github.com/prusa3d/PrusaSlicer/issues/2385).

 # The docs below are for the (now no longer maintained) python post-processing script